• 0Shopping Cart

 • Menu Menu

-These psychological reactions can, and often do, form a part of the dying process.
-So, too, might other emotions such as shock, disbelief, a sense of loss, or feelings of hopelessness and helplessness.
-A dying person can be acutely aware of current losses, such as the loss of health, mobility and independence but may well grieve future, anticipated losses, such as the loss of family, friends, a future and life itself.
-These are all natural responses and perfectly understandable.
-Through her work, Elaine has witnessed just how unique each person is in this process, and their emotional experiences differ not only with regard to what they experience but also in the intensity, duration, regularity and timing of these emotions.
+Through her work, Elaine has witnessed the uniqueness of each person in this process, and their emotional experiences differ not only with regard to what they experience but also in the intensity, duration, regularity and timing of these emotions.
 Some of these feelings may occur simultaneously.
 As with one’s personal journey through life, the end-of-life journey is unique.

 Within the context of inevitability, the end-of-life journey can also be a process of choice.
 Dying is not death, it is the life before it, and how one chooses to live it is a personal decision.
 Dying involves choices.
 Choosing to live life fully, and with courage, in the context of one’s physiological condition and limitations; choosing to bring love, meaning, richness and value into this time of one’s life, moment by moment; choosing serenity through completion; and choosing to explore one’s understanding of, and relationship with, death are all significant choices that, for many, will be there to be made.